WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 first glance.
 We can only understand this by resolving it with `swift-demangle`:

-TODO: A screenshot show the result of swift-demangle
+TODO: A screenshot shows the result of `swift-demangle`

-Since this name could be used at debug-time, being human readable is critical for it since this guarantees the efficiency of understanding the purpose of code.
-This is the reason why I did't recommend using `MacroExpansionContext.makeUniqueName(_:)`.
+Since this name could be used at debug-time, being human readable is critical for it since this guarantees the efficiency of understanding the purpose of the code.
+This is the reason why I didn't recommend using `MacroExpansionContext.makeUniqueName(_:)`.

-## Conslusion
+## Conclusions

 In this post, we listed some typical traps and pitfalls that one could step into while authoring Swift macros.
-On top of that, we also discussed a tool set to resolve all of them: "progressive control in macro expansion", which includes 2 goals and 7 items.
+On top of that, we also discussed a toolset to resolve all of them: "progressive control in macro expansion", which includes 2 goals and 7 items.

-The goals of the tool set are:
+The goals of the toolset are:

 - If there are no conflicts happen, then the programmer shall not pay any efforts to workaround the conflicts resolving mechanisms.
 - Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.

-The items in the tool set are:
+The items in the toolset are:

 1. Macros that manipulate control flow should have names that reflect this purpose.